 Note: Data will be provided in 2nd qtr TDTMS meeting

-Training note: Process for removal of a switch hold for meter tampering / deferred payment plan due to a move–out
+Training note: Process for removal of a switch hold for meter tampering / deferred payment plan due to a move–out.
+TDTMS would take recommendation to RMTTF for training

 Does this process offer a potential gap?